Applies to

 Tips for working with conditions

-As you specify conditions for your filters, you’ll get a feeling for how to set up the criteria that you find the most useful.
+As you specify conditions for your filters, you might get a feeling for how to set up the criteria that you find the most useful.
 Here are a few ideas to get you started:

-• Change how criteria is interpreted: To specify that a filter uses all the specified criteria or just one of the criteria, click the link next to Show rows that match to switch between all conditions and at least one condition.
+• To specify that a filter uses all the specified criteria or just one of the criteria, select the link next to Show rows that match to switch between all conditions and at least one condition.

-• Filter for blank cells: Find rows where data might be missing by using the is blank condition.
+• Find rows where data might be missing with the is blank condition.

-• Include parent rows: If your sheet uses hierarchy, you can choose to have your filter include parent rows by selecting the Include parent rows checkbox.
-(For more information about using hierarchy in sheets, see the help article on Using Hierarchy).
+• If your sheet uses hierarchy, you can choose to have your filter include parent rows by selecting the Include parent rows checkbox.

-• Filter for tasks assigned to you: Create a Current User filter to allow collaborators to see only the tasks they're assigned to.
-You can find details on this in our article on Viewing Your Assigned Tasks.
+• Create a Current User filter to allow collaborators to see only the tasks they're assigned to.

 Filter on critical path, attachments, comments, and locked rows

-You can use critical path, attachments, comments, and locked rows as filter criteria to show or hide certain rows.
-The Row filter criteria can help you narrow down critical path tasks, attachments and comments that you need to action on, and rows that are locked to prevent editing to certain people.
+Use the Row filter criteria to narrow down critical path tasks, attachments and comments that you need to action on, and rows that are locked to prevent editing to certain people.

 Select Row in the first dropdown field to see these options.